Waxing at home is not that complicated and once you get used to it.

 But if you plan on waxing your bikini area then you might need help reaching every place that you plan on having hair-free.
 So in those cases, a girlfriend would be of much help.
 Unless you are insanely flexible.

-Baby oil is just as helpful in removing wax residues and it’s also a very good moisturizer.
-You can use Burt’s Bees Baby 100% Natural Baby Nourishing Oil.
+Baby oil is perfect for removing wax residues and it’s also a very good moisturizer.

 So we’ve reached the last tip for an amazing at home waxing experience.